 What Type of Property Is Assessed?

 All real property commonly known as real estate is assessed.
 Real property is defined as land and any permanent structures attached to it.
+An assessment is a valuation (appraisal) of the property for ad valorem (town) tax purposes.

 How Property Is Assessed